 Not all paraproteins are malignant.
 The presence of a paraprotein is only one element of a diagnosis of myeloma.

-The initial screening test for detecting paraproteins is serum protein electrophoresis (ochre tube).
+The initial screening tests for detecting paraproteins is serum protein electrophoresis (ochre tube) and urine electrophoresis, to look for Bence Jones Proteins (free light chains), on an early morning urine sample (plain urine tube).
 In addition, immunoglobulins will be measured by the laboratory to look for immune paresis or a polyclonal increase of all immunoglobulin classes.